MIDDIE PRIDE

 ABOUT THE PHOTOGRAPH:

-The place that I am going to talk the most about and had the biggest influence on my upbringing would be the Middletown Community Center.
-The connections that were at the center that made us look forward to going to Middletown High School.
-We were told the ins and out of Middletown High School, and we were told how to act.
-When I was in 11th grade, they built that Middletown High School, and it was quite a culture shock.
-Now that I look at it, it wasn't the greatest experience, but due to the Community Center, we had role models, and our churches were our safe haven.
+The place that I am going to talk the most about — and that had the biggest influence on my upbringing — would be the Middletown Community Center.
+The connections at the center made us look forward to going to Middletown High School.
+We were told the ins and outs of Middletown High School, and we were told how to act.

 Previous